klambycom/Skissa-och-gissa/README.md

 ## Environment variables

-The application needs some environment variables to run:
+The application needs these environment variables to run:

 * `SESSION_SECRET`
 * `COOKIE_SECRET`